AlexZenin/alexzenin.com/src/content/post/forms-in-react.md

 At the time of writing, I would recommend [React Hook Form](https://react-hook-form.com/) if you're looking at adding additional functionality.
 Depending on when you're reading this, i would recommend reasearching what libraries are available, and what tradeoffs they have.

 To guide you in your research, I would recommend looking for libraries that are fully type-safe and work well with [zod](https://zod.dev/) for validation.
-Zod itself is fully type-safe, and current most popular validation library available.
+Zod itself is fully type-safe, and currently the most popular validation library available.

-Wishing you all the best in your React journey!
+Wishing you all the best in your journey with forms!